 5. launch the haken editor

-6. midi connection
+6. establish the midi connection

 Click on the cog icon in the top-right in the Editor’s main window and open 'Midi and Globals settings'.